 Tuesday, June 25, 2024

-Ruth Rogers’ Simple Tomato Sauce
+Ruth Rogers’ Favorite Tomato Sauce

 Adapted by Ruth Rogers from Marcella’s Italian Kitchen by Marcella Hazan

-For ½ to 1 pound of pasta
+Serves 2 to 4 (for ½ to 1 pound of pasta)

 1/4 cup extra virgin olive oil